Thinking of hiring a media career coach? Here’s how it works and what it costs

 All sessions include a personalised initial assessment and goal setting plan and unlimited support via email between sessions.
-Your media coach can also supply and feedback on your CV and LinkedIn profile.
-Sessions are usually via phone or Skype or in person (in central Brighton).
+Your media coach can also help you brush up your CV and LinkedIn profile.
+Sessions are usually via Zoom.

 - Single coaching session – £135 – most useful if you have a specific issue to focus on, such as an upcoming job interview